 Data Analysis

-Responses were coded for correctness manually with help from a medical consultant, who looked at all the information available for each case and determined which diagnoses could be accepted answers.
+Responses were coded for correctness manually with help from a medical consultant, who looked at all the information available for each case and determined which diagnoses could bevalid answers.
 This depended on the nature of the case, as a case may sometimes have a vague set of information such that determining the exact correct diagnosis was considered too challenging.
 For example, for the TTP case, making a diagnosis of TTP (even with all information requested by the participant) was seen as too difficult given that the information provided was not discriminant enough.
 Hence, other conditions like ITP and Meningitis were also accepted as correct answers.
 All lists of differentials were ‘marked’ for correctness manually using the following criteria (the correct condition is followed by the list of accepted diagnoses to be considered correct):

 Temporal Arteritis: any inflammatory arteritis is accepted